tetloose/tetloose-email/README.md

 ## Build
 This builds a zip ready to be uploaded to mailchimp
 1. Run `npm run build`
-2. Copy html template name excluding the .html
+2. Copy html template name from the list
 3. Paste and hit `Enter`
 4. Zip file created by name and date, then moved to ./dist/zips
 5. Upload this zip to `mailchimp`
+6. Test in mailchimp, realise every email client does it's own thing and nothing works.
+7. Throw laptop into the sea!

+## Note!
+If you get an error on first load, save the template the refresh the page, will fix that issue.
+Sometimes CSS isn't injected during build, fix this by re running the build process.

 ## Usefull links
 `https://github.com/Email-builder/gulp-email-builder`